Practical Information

 Course level

-• Advanced study - most difficult courses, and are recommended to be taken only on Master (graduate) level.
+- Advanced study - most advanced courses, and are recommended to be taken only on Master (graduate) level.

 Even though a course might be a subject study course, please also check whether it has some prerequisites.
 You have to meet the course prerequisites in order to join the course.
 This way we can keep the teaching quality high and you will also be able to understand the subject taught (and able to pass the exams).
-Also courses that have been marked as master level are always only for master level students.
+Courses that are marked as master level are only open for master level students.

 ECTS-system

 One ECTS is equivalent to about 27 hours of work.
-University of Vaasa does not have, at this moment, a certain credit amount that the incoming exchange students should do during their stay.
-We do recommend to do between 20-30 ECTS per academic semester.
-More information about ECTS system can be found in Studying at the University of Vaasa.
+We recommend students to complete between 20-30 ECTS per academic semester.
+More information about ECTS system can be found in Everyday life of a student.